Usui Policies and Procedures

 If on worker’s compensation leave, the employee is prohibited from other employment.

-If it is established that an employee, incapacitated by reason of occupational injury or disease, may safely resume some form of work but is not physically able to perform the duties of his/her previous position, he/she may be reinstated in other work that he/she is able to perform at the nearest appropriate position available.
-If an employee refuses assignment, the Company’s obligation to retain the employee is ended.
+If it is established that an employee on a workers’ compensation leave may safely resume work but is not physically able to perform the duties of his/her previous position, he/she may be reinstated at the nearest appropriate position available for which the employee is qualified.
+The Company may terminate employment if the employee refuses assignment.

 The United States Government operates a system of mandated insurance known as Social Security.
 As a wage earner, each employee is required by law to contribute a set amount of his/her wages to the trust fund from which benefits are paid.
 As an employer, UIC is required to deduct this amount from each paycheck employees receive.
 In addition, UIC matches the employee’s contribution in an equal amount; thereby paying one-half of the cost of employee’s Social Security benefits.